Android Tablets and Phones

-The device you are holding far exceeds the total computing power used on the initial moon missions!
+The device you are holding has significantly more computing power than was used on the initial moon missions!
 You don't need to figure it all out, but simply know how to harness that power to do what you want.
-In this lesson, we'll:
+In this lesson, we'll learn how to:

 Use our knowledge to identify our device name and Android version.

 The device in your hand is incredibly advanced and versatile.
 It's a computer with additional capabilities.
 Just think of the various apects of our daily lives that it has replaced or impacted:

 Access to information: News, weather, magazines, phonebook, encyclopedia, dictionary, thesaurus.

 Helpful tools: A map, calculator, alarm clock, appointment book, flashlight, pocket watch, stopwatch, magnifying glass, mirror, timer.